OncoHelper AI: Neural Target Tracking for Cancer in Motion

 Focus and Scope

-This program focuses on adaptive risk monitoring and individualized therapy guidance for pediatric oncology.
-It brings together advanced AI modeling, multi-modal clinical data, and clinician-first interfaces in a single operational platform.
+This program focuses on tumor-in-motion tracking and time-based decision support for pediatric oncology.
+It brings together longitudinal AI modeling, multi-modal clinical data, and clinician-first interfaces in a single operational platform.

 Expected Outcomes

-Earlier detection of relapse or metastasis in pediatric patients.
+Earlier detection of relapse, progression, or metastasis signals in pediatric patients.

-Better toxicity management and more days spent at home rather than in hospital.
+Better toxicity monitoring and more days spent at home rather than in hospital for children and their families.

-Clinical and economic evidence to support compliant pilot deployment and futurescale-up.
+Clinical and economic evidence to support a compliant pilot pathway and future scale-up.

 Technical Backbone